Nikolay Chernyshevsky: Biography

 The son of a priest, Chernyshevsky was born in Saratov in 1828, and stayed there until 1846.
 He graduated at the local seminary where he learned English, French, German, Italian, Latin, Greek and Old Slavonic.
 It was there that he gained a love of literature, and also there that he became an atheist.

 He was inspired by the works of Hegel, Ludwig Feuerbach and Charles Fourier and particularly the works of Vissarion Belinsky and Alexander Herzen.
 By the time he graduated from the Saint Petersburg University in 1850, Chernyshevsky developed revolutionary, democratic, and materialist views.
 From 1851 to 1853, he taught Russian language and literature at the Saratov Gymnasium.
 He openly expressed his beliefs to students, some of whom later became revolutionaries.
 From 1853 to 1862, he lived in Saint Petersburg, and became the chief editor of Sovremennik (“The Contemporary”), in which he published his main literary reviews and his essays on philosophy.

 Chernyshevsky was sympathetic to the 1848 revolutions throughout Europe.
 He followed the events of the time and rejoiced in the gains of the democratic and revolutionary parties.

 In 1855, Chernyshevsky defended his master's dissertation, "The Aesthetic Relation of Art to Reality", which contributed for the development of materialist aesthetics in Russia.
 Chernyshevsky believed that "What is of general interest in life -- that is the content of art" and that art should be a "textbook of life."
 He wrote, "Science is not ashamed to say that its aim is to understand and explain reality, and then to use its explanation for man's benefit.
 Let not art be ashamed to admit that its aim is ... to reproduce this precious reality and explain it for the good of mankind."

 In 1862, he was arrested and confined in the Fortress of St. Peter and Paul, where he wrote his famous novel What Is to Be Done?
-The novel was an inspiration to many later Russian revolutionaries, who sought to emulate the novel's hero Rakhmetov, who was wholly dedicated to the revolution, ascetic in his habits and ruthlessly disciplined, to the point of sleeping on a bed of nails and eating only raw steak in order to build strength for the Revolution.
+The novel was an inspiration to many later Russian revolutionaries, who sought to emulate one of the novel's characters Rakhmetov, who was wholly dedicated to the revolution, ascetic in his habits and ruthlessly disciplined, to the point of sleeping on a bed of nails and eating only raw steak in order to build strength for the Revolution.
 Among those who have referenced the novel include Lenin, who wrote a political pamphlet of the same name.

 In 1862, Chernyshevsky was sentenced to civil execution (mock execution), followed by penal servitude (1864–1872), and by exile to Vilyuisk, Siberia (1872–1883).
 He died at the age of 61.